-These are flavorful, fiesty and provide plenty of fast action.
-These scrappy bottomfish are loads of fun to catch for experienced anglers as well as children and beginners.
+These fish are flavorful, fiesty and provide plenty of fast action.
+These scrappy bottom fish are loads of fun to catch for experienced anglers as well as children and beginners alike.
 We catch these fish from early May when the season opens all the way through mid December.
 The average size fish are 1-2 lbs., but we quite commonly catch them in the 3-5 lb. class.
-We catch them in anywhere from 15-100′ of water on sand and mussel beds, reefs, ledges, wrecks, boulder and rock piles.
+We catch them in anywhere from 15′-100′ of water on sand and mussel beds, reefs, ledges, wrecks, boulder and rock piles.
 They love fresh clams, bloodworms, squid and jigs.

-These are flavorful, flaky, excellent eating cold water bottomfish.
-They are a year-round fishery.
+These fish are flavorful, flaky, excellent eating cold water bottom fish.
 The average size fish are 8-10 lbs., with the larger fish in the 20-30 lb. class.
-We catch them in anywhere from 70-180′ of water on reefs, ledges, wrecks, boulder and rock piles.
+We catch them in anywhere from 70′-180′ of water on reefs, ledges, wrecks, boulder and rock piles.
 They love fresh clams and jigs.

 a group of people posing for a photo

-They are also known as Tautog (or “Tog”) are a crafty, tackle busting member of the wrasse family.
+They fish, also known as Tautog (or “Tog”) are a crafty, tackle busting member of the wrasse family.
 Extremely tasty, these fish are often referred to as “poor mans lobster.”
 They feed on crabs, lobsters and other hard crustaceans, which inhabit the reefs, wrecks, boulder and rock piles where they live.
 The average size fish are 4-6 lbs., with the larger fish ranging 8-12 lbs. and into the teens.
-We catch them in anywhere from 35-100′ of water.
-They love a variety of hard baits such as greencrabs, whitecrabs, and especially hermit crabs.
-However, jigging can be an extremely productive method to catch the big bruisers.
+We catch them in anywhere from 35′-100′ of water.
+They love a variety of hard baits such as green crabs and white crabs.
+However, jigging can be an extremely productive method to catch these fish.

 16″ / 4